-Maintain the health and safety of your athletes by following these cleanliness guidelines for during and post practice from authors Roberta Anding, Leslie Bonci and Jennifer Ketterly of Performance 365.
+Maintain the overall health and safety of your athletes and help prevent the spread of germs by following these guidelines during and post practice.

 Follow industry protocol when dealing with bodily fluid incidents during practice or training:

 - Close or block off the affected area using signage or a safety cone.
 Using a commercial biohazard kit, put on a disposable plastic apron, face mask and shoe covers, then put on disposable gloves.